 7. NUR 105 (Nutrition)

-Upon completion of the seven pre-requisites nursing applicants will need to take the TEAS V Exam (Test for Essential Academic Skills) that is offered to accepted students at Bloomfield College twice a year.
+Upon completion of the seven pre-requisites nursing applicants will need to take the ATI TEAS Exam (Test for Essential Academic Skills) that is offered to accepted students at Bloomfield College twice a year.
 Once the scores are determined, the Nursing Department and Advisors will meet in June to select the students to fill the available openings.

 For more information and/or questions, please contact 973-748-9000 ext.
 1230 to speak with an admission counselor.